-In 2014, there is going to be about 6-10 children at Jonah House being educated at preschool for a whole year through this project.
+In 2015, there will be about 6-10 children at Jonah House being educated at preschool for a whole year through this project.
 It is going to benefit learning and development of these children, and make them more self-confident as well.

 Total Funding Goal: $12,000